 Prerequisites.
 Applicants are expected to have a B.A. degree in Music or its equivalent from an accredited institution.
 Admission.
-Application must be accompanied by evidence of scholarly achievement or potential (e.g., a term paper) and by letters of recommendation from two persons qualified in the Program of Study Ethnomusicology.
-A minimum of 30 semester hours of graduate credit is required, of which at least 16 semester hours must be in the field of ethnomusicology, including six semester hours of thesis and at least six semester hours in music theory.
+Application must be accompanied by evidence of scholarly achievement or potential (e.g., a term paper) and by letters of recommendation from two persons qualified in the field.
+Program of Study Ethnomusicology.
+A minimum of 30 semester hours of graduate credit is required, of which at least 16 semester hours must be in the field of ethnomusicology, including six semester hours of thesis, and at least six semester hours in music theory.
 Music History and Literature.
-A minimum of 30 semester hours of graduate credit is required, of which at least two-thirds must be in the field of music history and literature.
+A minimum of 30 semester hours of graduate credit is required, of which at least twothirds must be in the field of music history and literature.
 Music Theory.
 A minimum of 32 semester hours of graduate credit is required, of which at least 18 must be in the field of music theory and at least 10 must be selected from the fields of music theory, music composition, and music history.
 Course Requirements Ethnomusicology.
-MUP 587 (two semesters), MHL 568, 591, 592, 599 (thesis), and six semester hours of music theory.
+MUP 587 (two semesters), MHL 568, 591, 592, 599 (Thesis), and six semester hours of music theory.
 Music History and Literature.
 MUP 582 (two semesters), MHL 532, 591 (two semesters), 599 (Thesis), and six hours of music theory.
 Music Theory.
-MTC 520, 525, 527, 528, 599, (Thesis); six semester hours of music history.
+MTC 520, 525, 527, 528, 599 (Thesis); six semester hours of music history.
 Foreign Language Requirements.
 A passing grade on the foreign language reading examination in French or German is required.
 Final Examinations.
 A final examination (written, oral, or both) is required.
 An oral examination in defense of the thesis is also required.
-MASTER OF MUSIC See pages 109-110 for information on the program leading to the professional Master of Music degree.
-DOCTOR OF MUSICAL ARTS See pages 119-120 for information on the program leading to the professional Doctor of Musical Arts degree.
-MUSIC HISTORY/LITERATURE (MHL) MHL 532 Music Bibliography.
-(3) F Major historical and analytical writings; systematic and historical collections of music.
-Reading knowledge of a foreign language recommended MHL 535 Medieval Music.
-(3) S 1999 Music of Europe in the Middle Ages, Gregorian chant, religious, and secular monophony and polyphony to 1400.
-MHL 536 Music of the Renaissance.
-(3) \mbox{S} 2000 Music in Europe, with emphasis on stylistic concepts and changes, c.
-1400-1580.
-MHL 544 World Music I. (3) F 1999 Music of traditional and folk cultures of Africa.
-Europe, and the Americas.
-MHL 545 World Music II.
-(3) F 1998 Traditional, folk, and art music of the Pacific, Near East, and Asia.
-MHL 547 Topics in American Music.
-(3) N Selected topics in the history of music.
-Composers working in the Americas with emphasis upon music since 1900.
-MHL 557 Topics in Symphonic Literature.
-(3) S 2000 An examination of the evolution of the symphony and symphonic poem from the early classic era through the 19th century, with emphasis on the analysis of selected works.
-MHL 566 Area Studies in Ethnomusicology.
-(3) S 2000 Study of the music of a particular culture, country, or area (e.g., music of Mexico, Latin America, China, Africa).
-May be repeated for MHL 568 Introduction to Ethnomusicology.
-(3) F 1999 Introduction to the theory and methodology of the discipline, including bibliography, fieldwork, transcription, analysis, and organology.
-MHL 575 History of Choral Music.
-(3) F Major choral works.
+MASTER OF MUSIC The faculty in the School of Music offer a graduate program leading to the professional degree Master of Music (M.M.).
+Three majors are available: Composition, Music Education, and Performance.
+For the Music Education major, concentrations are available in - 1. choral music, - 2. general music, - 3. instrumental music, and - 4. jazz studies.